Rashmmiii/personality-prediction-ml-mini/README.md

 # ML mini project
 # personality prediction model

-## Created a personality prediction model using K-Means algorithm
+## Algorithm used : K-Means clustering algorithm

 <a href="https://www.kaggle.com/tunguz/big-five-personality-test" target="_blank" rel="noopener noreferrer">dataset used in the project</a>